arolla/Craft_Your_Skills/GameOfLife/readme.md

-I found [Game Of Life Kata](http://codingdojo.org/cgi-bin/index.pl?KataGameOfLife) on coding dojo.
+﻿I found [Game Of Life Kata](http://codingdojo.org/cgi-bin/index.pl?KataGameOfLife) on coding dojo.

 Your task is to write a program to calculate the next generation of Conway's game of life, given any starting